Goodyear Tire quarterly profit falls on weak Europe sales

 Revenue slumped 13.2 percent to $5.26 billion from $6.06 billion in the same quarter a year ago.
 Net income declined 30.4 percent to $117 million from $168 million a year earlier.
 Earnings per share were 41 cents, versus 60 cents.

-Total tire sales volume dropped 12 percent to 41.8 million, with the largest decline in Europe, racked by a debt crisis.
-Goodyear said it expects fourth-quarter volume to drop 3 percent to 5 percent from a year earlier, reflecting continued weakness in Europe.
+Total tire volume dropped 12 percent to 41.8 million, with the largest decline in Europe.
+Goodyear said it expects fourth-quarter volume to drop 3 percent to 5 percent from a year earlier.

-"We do not anticipate significant improvement in the near term" in Europe, Chief Executive Richard Kramer said Friday on a conference call to discuss the company's earnings.

-Partially offsetting the decline in Europe, Kramer said the company sees "significant upside" in its North American business as vehicle sales continue to improve.

-It also projects declines in sales of consumer replacement tires of 2 percent to 3 percent and in commercial replacement tires of 6 percent to 8 percent.

-It expects full-year original-equipment and replacement tire sales in Europe to decline by up to 10 percent.
+It expects full-year original-equipment and replacement tire sales in Europe to decline 5 percent to 10 percent.

 Goodyear said it is expanding a cost-cutting initiative after achieving its $1 billion cost-savings target ahead of schedule.

-The company said it expects to exceed its 2013 North American operating income target of $450 million a year in advance, and reiterated its 2013 target of $1.6 billion in combined operating income for its four key regions.
+The company said it also expects to exceed its 2013 operating income target a year early.

-In addition, Goodyear is reducing capital expenditure this year to less than $1.1 billion and may cut spending further in 2013.

 (Reporting by Paul Lienert in Detroit and Mridhula Raghavan in Bangalore; Editing by Bernadette Baum)